Menu Close

 For the food programs that we offer please see below:

-The Youth Center offers a free snack and dinner program, due to the collaboration of CACFP, Hockomock Area YMCA, and the Milford School Food & Nutrition Services department.
+1. The Youth Center offers a free snack and dinner program, due to the collaboration of CACFP, Hockomock Area YMCA, and the Milford School Food & Nutrition Services department.
 Please click here for our weekly menu!
+Please see below for the USDA Non-Discrimination Statement.

-- Please click here to learn more about our weekly collaboration with Spoonful’s, formerly Lovin’ Spoonfuls.
+3. Our weekly food distribution program with Spoonfuls is currently full, if you would like to be added to the wait list, please email Joanna at jabrantes@milfordma.gov.
+Please click here to learn more about our weekly collaboration with Spoonful’s, formerly Lovin’ Spoonfuls.
 Spoonful’s is dedicated to their food rescue mission, which helps bridge the gap by facilitating the rescue and distribution of healthy, fresh food that would otherwise be discarded.
-If you are a member of our programming and would like to sign up to receive weekly rescued groceries, click here (limited space).

 Basic information about the After School Program: